Monday, April 19, 2021

 such decoration even leaves a well-

-of the spare and solitary word that it
+and solitary word that it was meant to

 how elaborate, regardless of how many